Resident Evil (2002 film): Plot

 As they escape through maintenance tunnels, zombies ambush them, and a reanimated J.D. bites Rain before she shoots him dead.
 They reach safety except Kaplan, who is bitten and separated from the group.
 Alice remembers that an anti-virus is in the lab, but they find it missing.
-Spence and Alice remember that Spence was the thief who stole and purposefully released the T-virus, and hid the T-virus and anti-virus on the train.
-Spence turns against the others but is bitten by a zombie, which he kills before trapping the survivors in the lab.
-Spence retrieves the anti-virus but is killed by a Licker set upon him by the Red Queen.
-The Red Queen offers to spare Alice and Matt if they kill Rain, who has been infected too long for the anti-virus to work reliably.
-As the Licker attempts to reach them, a power outage occurs.
-The lab door opens to reveal that Kaplan shut down the Red Queen to open the door.
-The group heads to the train, where Alice retrieves the anti-virus and kills a reanimated Spence before escaping with the others.
+Spence's memory returns, revealing he was the thief who stole and purposefully released the T-virus in the beginning; he hid both the T-virus and anti-virus on the train.
+Spence turns against the others but is bitten by a zombie before trapping the survivors in the lab.
+Spence retrieves the anti-virus but is killed by a Licker.
+The Red Queen offers to spare Alice and Matt if they kill Rain, who has been infected.
+A power outage occurs.
+Kaplan appears, having shut down the Red Queen to open the lab doors.
+The group heads to the train, where Alice retrieves the anti-virus and kills a reanimated Spence.

 On the train, they inject Rain and Kaplan with the anti-virus.
-The Licker, having hidden on the train, attacks them, clawing Matt and killing Kaplan.
-Alice subdues the Licker before Matt is attacked by a zombified Rain, the anti-virus having failed to cure her.
-He shoots Rain dead, and her head hits a button, opening a door and dropping the Licker under the train, killing it.
+The Licker attacks them, clawing Matt and killing Kaplan.
+Alice subdues the Licker before a zombified Rain attacks Matt, the anti-virus having failed to cure her.
+He shoots Rain dead.

 At the mansion, Matt's wound begins mutating.
-Before Alice can give him the anti-virus, the mansion doors burst open, and a group of Umbrella scientists seizes them.
-They subdue Alice and take Matt away, revealing he is to be put into the Nemesis Program, and that the Hive is to be re-opened for an investigation into the incident.
-Later, Alice awakens at the Raccoon City Hospital strapped to an examination table, and escapes outside to find Raccoon City deserted and in ruins.
-She retrieves a shotgun from an abandoned police car and continues through the streets.
+Before Alice can give him the anti-virus, a group of Umbrella scientists seizes them.
+They reveal Matt is to be put into the Nemesis Program, and the Hive is to be re-opened for an investigation into the incident.

+Sometime later, Alice wakes up at the Raccoon City Hospital strapped to an examination table.
+She escapes outside, only to find Raccoon City in ruins.
+She retrieves a shotgun from an abandoned police car for defense.